Whitepaper: Rock Physics and Fracture Attributes from PSDM

 Fracture Attributes from WEM Azimuth Angle Gathers

 Fracture prediction from wide-azimuth (WAZ) seismic is taking the onshore E&P world by storm.
 From hard rocks to unconventional shale plays, operators realize that standard P-wave data can accurately predict fracture orientation and magnitude.
-WIT is the only vendor producing true azimuth angle gathers in depth, with its patent pending WIT Angle technology.
+Wave Imaging is the only vendor producing true azimuth angle gathers in depth, with its patent pending WIT Angle technology.
 The advantage of working in depth, with true azimuth angle becomes apparent in complex plays like the Niobrara example at left.
 When the earth exhibits reflector dip and lateral velocity variation, the predicted fracture orientation and magnitude will be skewed if analyzing time-domain, surface azimuth gathers.
 We compute an azimuth angle gather at every image point, and fit a sine curve to the amplitude versus azimuth angle to invert for fracture orientation and magnitude, as well as fracture "quality".

 After fracture analysis, we utilize fracture quality and proprietary conditioning algorithms to process the computed 3D volumes of fracture orientation and magnitude.
 Many clients prefer to view the fracture information in horizon slice form, as seen on the left.
 A structure contour map illustrates that most production on this mature field are on the structural crest.
 The "hot" colors on the fracture map, shown in yellow and pink, indicate highly fractured zones.
 The green arrows indicate fracture orientation.
 Notice how many of the producers in this mature field lie in fractured areas.
 Our PSDM work allowed the client to identify several undrilled fault blocks, which appear to be fractured.